 - 1. Hominids emerged as frail scavengers on the savannas of Africa, and humans now dominate the earth's systems.
-In broad terms, describe the five stages of human evolution and how the way that hominids or people lived was influenced by the environment and technology (such as stone tools, etc.). (please note that I am NOT asking for a detailed description of Homo habilis, Homo erectus, etc.) - 2.
+In broad terms, describe the five stages of human evolution and how the way that hominids or people lived was influenced by the environment and technology (such as stone tools, etc.).
+(Please note that I am NOT asking for a detailed description of hominid species such as Homo habilis, Homo erectus, etc.) - 2.
 In broad strokes, described the major external factors that affected Africa after 1200, and how does Africa live with the legacy of these today?